MinistryPlatform-Community/MPCustomWidgets/README.md

 - _Defaults to: false_
 - When set to _true_, the javascript engine with output extra debugging information in the javascript console.
 In addition to various debugging messages about Widget Initialization and Rendering, **all** data retrieved from the Stored Procedure or Events API will be output to the console.
 - **_Best Practice_** - Set this to false or just remove the data-debug element entirely when publishing to production.

+### data-authOverride="true"

+- _Defaults to: false_
+- When set to _true_, customWidgets.js will **NOT** output the red bootstrap 5 alert informing the user they are not logged in.
+This would then require you to create your own unathenticated notification to web users.
+You can make use of the userAuthenticated boolean value provided inside the widget data model.

 ### data-host="mpi"